TJ Friedl Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 29th in MLB.
+- The 7.6 strikeouts per nine innings put together by the Cardinals pitching staff ranks 29th in MLB.

-- The Cardinals have a 4.76 team ERA that ranks 24th among all league pitching staffs.
+- The Cardinals have the 24th-ranked team ERA among all league pitching staffs (4.77).

-- Cardinals pitchers combine to give up 176 home runs (1.1 per game), the fifth-fewest in baseball.
+- Cardinals pitchers combine to surrender the sixth-fewest home runs in baseball (178 total, 1.1 per game).

-- Rom (1-4 with a 7.98 ERA and 25 strikeouts in 29 1/3 innings pitched) gets the start for the Cardinals, his eighth of the season.

-- The lefty last pitched on Sunday against the San Diego Padres, when he tossed 3 1/3 innings, allowing six earned runs while giving up 11 hits.
+- The right-hander last appeared on Tuesday against the Milwaukee Brewers, when he tossed seven innings, allowing one earned run while giving up five hits.

-- In seven games this season, the 23-year-old has an ERA of 7.98, with 7.7 strikeouts per nine innings.
-Opponents are batting .336 against him.

 © 2023 Data Skrive.
 All rights reserved.